 Using original content is necessary to get the most value out of your eCommerce website’s category and product pages.
 Google considers duplicate content to be a bad user experience and will try its best to filter out all documents but the one on the website it considers to be the most important.
 Creating unique and helpful content will provide trust and authority to shoppers, and will increase the likelihood that they will choose your shop to purchase from.
 Let your original, helpful and engaging content be the first ranking factor Google has to choose from.

 Lastly, it should be said that copy alone is not going to solve your ranking problems. eCommerce marketing gets tougher every year.
 A strong site, with clean code and a healthy backlink profile working together with unique and engaging product copy is the best and most efficient way to improve your search engine rankings.
 One of the secrets to having a strong site is making sure that you stand out from your competition in as many different ways as you can.
-By making sure the information on your site is unique, helpful and popular you are creating a concrete foundation on which to build your website to be a better marketing vehicle then even Amazon.com, in some cases.
+By making sure the information on your site is unique, helpful and popular you are creating a concrete foundation on which to build your website to be a better marketing vehicle than even Amazon.com, in some cases.

 Why should I take your word for it?

 You don’t have to.
 Have a look at what Matt “Cueball” Cutts had to say about it…

 This is the result of the first round of eCommerce copy research.
 I would love to know more about your experience and insight.
-Please don’t hesitate to leave some of the benefit of your own experience.
+Please don’t hesitate to leave some of the benefits of your own experience.